by Jen | Aug 18, 2026 | 14-26, DISO studies, Jeremiah 33

 Dig-In Challenges

-1. PRAY for the Spirit to direct your focus for the remainder of this study.
-Then, in your journal, record the personal treasure He identifies, along with any verse(s) relating to it from the study text.
+- PRAY for the Spirit to help you choose a focus point for the remainder of this study using the Huh?s I mentioned above, or the results of your work this past week.
+Then, in your journal, record that personal treasure He identifies, along with any verse(s) relating to it from the study text.

-2. MINE: Read Genesis 22:1-19, focusing on three factors setting the stage in this text: note anything the Spirit emphasizes about the characters involved, any locations mentioned, and any timeframes discussed.
+- MINE: Read Jeremiah 33:14-26, focusing on three factors describing the setting of this text.
+Note anything the Spirit emphasizes about the characters involved, any locations mentioned, and any timeframes discussed.

 GO TO WEEK 3 >

-This week, I’ll begin by praying and surveying Genesis 22:1-19.
-If you want to study on your own with me, here’s what I recommend you have ready:
+This week, I’ll begin by praying and surveying Jeremiah 33:14-26.
+If you want to study along with me, here’s what I recommend you start with:

 I like to refer often to the text I’m studying and sometimes make notes on it, so I copy the passage from blueletterbible.org, paste it into a word processing program like Google Docs or MS Word, change the formatting to suit my preferences, and print it out.
 If you want to use the ESV translation, here’s a pdf of my Scripture study sheet with lots of room for doodles and notes.

-Or, you may decide to just try a few of the steps on your own as you feel led and/or read my notes posted here.
+Or, you may decide to try a few of the steps on your own as you feel led and/or just read my notes posted here.
 That’s great, too.
 You’ll get familiar with the process and see how the Spirit speaks to my situation.
-Either way, I appreciate you checking in with me, even if you can’t dig into Genesis 22:1-19 yourself right now.
+Either way, I appreciate you checking in with me, even if you can’t dig into Jeremiah 33:14-26 yourself right now.

 Dig-In Challenges